Ryan's World

-Ryan's World (formerly Ryan ToysReview) is a children's YouTube channel for children aged 2–6 featuring Ryan Kaji along with his mother (Loann Kaji), father (Shion Kaji), and twin sisters (Emma and Kate).
+Ryan's World (formerly Ryan ToysReview) is a YouTube channel for children featuring Ryan Kaji along with his mother (Loann Kaji), father (Shion Kaji), and twin sisters (Emma and Kate).

 The channel usually releases a new video daily.
-One of the channel's videos, titled Huge Eggs Surprise Toys Challenge has over 2 billion views as of January 2023, making it one of the 60 most-viewed videos on YouTube.
-As of January 2023, the channel has over 34 million subscribers and over 45 billion views.
-The channel is one of the Top 10 most-subscribed YouTube channels in the United States.
+One of the channel's videos, titled Huge Eggs Surprise Toys Challenge, has over 2 billion views as of January 2023, making it one of the 60 most-viewed videos on YouTube.
+As of July 2025, the channel has over 39 million subscribers and over 61 billion views.

 The Verge has described the channel as "a mash-up of personal vlog and 'unboxing' video, a blend of innocent childhood antics and relentless, often overwhelming consumerism."
-According to Forbes, Kaji earned $11 million between 2016 and 2017 as the eighth highest-paid YouTuber, and in 2018 and 2019, was listed as the highest-paid YouTuber, earning $22 million and $26 million respectively from his videos and product line.
+According to Forbes, Kaji earned $11 million between 2016 and 2017 as the eighth highest-paid YouTuber, and in 2018, 2019 and 2020, was listed as the highest-paid YouTuber, earning $22 million, $26 million, and $29.5 million respectively from his videos and product line.

+A feature film based on the channel, Ryan's World the Movie: Titan Universe Adventure, was released on August 16, 2024, across 2,000 theaters in the United States.